osisoft/testing-content/Content_Portal/Documentation/Identity/api-identity-providers.md

 <a id="opIdIdentityProviders_Get Identity Providers Header"></a>

-Get header for Identity Providers to get the total number of Identity Providers.
+Get the total number of identity providers.

 ### Request
 ```text